dnsimple/dnsimple-support/content/articles/redirector.markdown

 This feature can be used, for example, to redirect the www version of a domain to the non-www hostname.
 Another use case is to redirect a secondary domain you purchased to the main domain without pointing it to any web hosting service.

+Note that this feature can't be used to redirect from one protocol to another protocol on the same host name.
+For example, you can't use it to redirect from `http://example.com` to `https://example.com`.
+To perform a redirect from HTTP to HTTPS on the same host, you'll need to implement the redirection inside your application.

 ## Configuring a redirect